Digital Scripts

 Points of Contact and ACD Skills

-In addition to the details connecting the POC to the channelClosed A way for contacts to interact with agents or bots.
-A channel can be voice, email, chat, social media, and so on. it works with, all POCs must also have the following:
+In addition to the details connecting the POC to the channelClosed Various voice and digital communication mediums that facilitate customer interactions in a contact center. it works with, all POCs must also have the following:

 Contact Routing Paths